puhrez/RealestData/README.md

 ### Explore

-`notebooks` is place to hold Juypter notebooks, providing an easy, yet powerful environment for manipulating data at any level in an ad-hoc, yet documentable, fashion.
+`notebooks` is the place to hold Juypter notebooks, providing an easy, yet powerful environment for manipulating data at any level in an ad-hoc, yet documentable, fashion.
 Investigations, prototypes, and research can all be performed in Python on top of PySpark and Seaborn.
-More languages and frameworks can be supported.
+More languages and frameworks can be supported in the future.

 Run `which python` and ensure that it's pointing to the python with the dependencies you need.
 If it *isn't*: